-- A. A person who has right, title, or interest in a parcel of land shall obtain site plan approval prior to commencing any of the following activities on the parcel, including contracting or offering for the conveyance regulated activity permit for any structure within the development is issues, or undertaking work on any improvements, including installation of roads or utilities or land clearing. - (1).
-The construction or placement of any new building or structure for a nonresidential use, including accessory buildings and structures, if such buildings or structures have a total area for all floors of all structures of one thousand (1,000) square feet or more measured cumulatively over a five (5) year period. - (2).
-The expansion of an existing nonresidential building or structure, including accessory buildings, if the enlargement increases the total area for all floors within a five (5) year period by more than twenty (20) percent of the existing total floor area or one thousand (1,000) square feet, whichever is greater. - (3).
-The conversion of an existing building in which one thousand (1,000) or more square feet of total floor area are converted from residential to nonresidential use. - (4).
-The establishment of a new nonresidential use even if no buildings or structures are proposed, that involves the Development of more than twenty-five thousand (25,000) square feet of land.
-This includes uses such as gravel pits, cemeteries, golf courses, and other nonstructural nonresidential uses. - (5).
-The conversion of an existing nonresidential use, in whole or in part, to another nonresidential use if the new use changes the basic nature of the existing use such that it increases the intensity of on- or off-site impacts of the use subject to the standards and criteria of site plan review described in this section. - (6).
-The construction of a residential building containing three (3) or more dwelling units. - (7).
-The modification or expansion of an existing residential structure that increases the number of dwelling units in the structure by three (3) or more in any five (5) year period.
+- 13 A. A person who has right, title, or interest in a parcel of land shall obtain site plan approval - prior to commencing any of the following activities on the parcel, including contracting or - offering for the conveyance regulated activity permit for any structure within the - development is issues, or undertaking work on any improvements, including installation of - 17 roads or utilities or land clearing. - 18 (1) The construction or placement of any new building or structure for a nonresidential use, 19 including accessory buildings and structures, if such buildings or structures have a total 20 area for all floors of all structures of one thousand (1,000) square feet or more measured 21 cumulatively over a five (5) year period. - 22 (2) The expansion of an existing nonresidential building or structure, including accessory 23 buildings, if the enlargement increases the total area for all floors within a five (5) year 24 period by more than twenty (20) percent of the existing total floor area or one thousand - 25 (1,000) square feet, whichever is greater. - 26 (3) The conversion of an existing building in which one thousand (1,000) or more square feet of total floor area are converted from residential to nonresidential use. - 28 (4) The establishment of a new nonresidential use even if no buildings or structures are 29 proposed, that involves the Development of more than twenty-five thousand (25,000) 30 square feet of land.
+This includes uses such as gravel pits, cemeteries, golf courses, and 31 other nonstructural nonresidential uses. - The conversion of an existing nonresidential use, in whole or in part, to another nonresidential use if the new use changes the basic nature of the existing use such that it increases the intensity of on- or off-site impacts of the use subject to the standards and criteria of site plan review described in this section. - 36 (6) The construction of a residential building containing three (3) or more dwelling units. - The modification or expansion of an existing residential structure that increases the number of dwelling units in the structure by three (3) or more in any five (5) year period. - 39 (8) The conversion of an existing nonresidential building or structure, in whole or in part, into three (3) or more dwelling units within a five (5) year period. - 41 (9) The cumulative Development of an area equal to, or greater than, one (1) acre within any five (5) year period.
+The applicability of this section does not include the construction of

-- (8).
-The conversion of an existing nonresidential building or structure, in whole or in part, into three (3) or more dwelling units within a five (5) year period. - (9).
-The cumulative Development of an area equal to, or greater than, one (1) acre within any five (5) year period.
-The applicability of this section does not include the construction of streets that are reviewed as part of a Subdivision application. - B. Other development review [Amended 9-26-2011 by Ord.
-No. 11-15; 7-25-2016 by Ord.
-No. 16-02] Unless subject to a shoreland development plan review or Right of Way Plan per § 16.7.3A, the following do not require Planning Board approval: - (1).
-Single and duplex family dwellings. - (2).
-Division of land into lots (i.e., two lots), which division is not otherwise subject to Planning Board review as a subdivision. - (3).
-Business use as provided in § 16.2.6.D.
+- Adopted: January 24, 2022 - streets that are reviewed as part of a Subdivision application. - 44 (10) Marijuana Businesses and Medical Marijuana Registered Caregiver Home Establishments. - 45 B. Other development review - Unless subject to a shoreland development plan review or Right of Way Plan per § 16.7.3.A, the following do not require Planning Board approval: - 48 (1) Single and duplex family dwellings. - 49 (2) Division of land into lots (i.e., two lots), which division is not otherwise subject to Planning Board review as a subdivision. - 51 (3) Business use as provided in § 16.4.26.C.(13)